ask1234560/github-repoupdater/README.md

-# Github repoupdater
+# github-repoupdater
-The following python script updates all git repositories placed in ~/Downloads directory.
+The python script update git repos in ~/Downloads.

 ## Screenshots